bradleyrp/bpc/walkthrough.md

 title: Walkthrough
 hide_title: true
 hide_main_links: true
-permalink: /walkthrough/
+permalink: /walkthrough
 order: 4
 ---

-# Simulation-analysis pipeleine
+# Simulation-analysis pipeline

 This walkthrough covers the use of the factory as a single pipeline for creating and analying simulations.
 To run the walkthrough, users must first create a factory and then create a new omnicalc project.
 There is both a [quickstart guide](/#factory) and [unit test](/validation/#create_factory) available for starting the factory.
 All paths in this guide are relative to the factory location.
-Next we will explain how to set up a new omnicalc project, and after that, we will run a simulation and analyze it inside the graphical user interface (GUI).
-Note that we have a legacy version of this walkthrough [here](walkthrough_protein).
+Next we will explain how to set up a new omnicalc project, and after that, we will run a simulation and analyze it inside the graphical user interface.

 ## Making a new omnicalc project

 This section outlines the method for creating a factory project and serving it locally.
 It mimics a [unit test](/validation/#demo_serve) which can be used to serve a factory over the web from inside a Docker.
-Note that this guide is similar to the [quickstart guide for calculations](/#calculation), except we will use the graphical user interface (GUI) to generate simulation data directly.
+Note that this guide is similar to the [quickstart guide for calculations]({{ site.url }}/#calculation), except we will use the graphical user interface (GUI) to generate simulation data directly.
 In both cases, we must start by making a new omnicalc project.

 An omnicalc project is described by a "connection" file which tells omnicalc where to store simulations, how to serve an instance of the factory, and where to store post-processing data and plots.
 Once you have [created a factory](/validation#create_factory), make a directory called `factory/connections` and prepare a connection file called `connect_demo.yaml` with the following contents.